 There are so many ways to clean with baking soda that it’s hard to keep track.
 It’s perfect for masking odors, too.
 You can create a baking soda air freshener spray by combining 1 tbsp. baking soda with water in a small spray bottle.
 The baking soda might not have a perfume-like smell, but it’ll absorb the unwanted odors and make them disappear completely.

 Whether you brew coffee on your own or frequent a local hangout (these are the best coffee shops in every state), there’s no denying the benefits of daily coffee drinking.
 Aside from giving us a daily boost, coffee also works as a natural homemade air freshener.
 If a room is super smelly, place bowls of freshly ground coffee around the area—be sure to place the bowls strategically, like on top of a floor vent so that the aroma travels faster throughout the room.
 The scent of the coffee grounds will block out any bad-smelling odors.

 There are few things worse than the smell of a bathroom-related incident, or any other similar restroom odor.
 Vinegar is a loaded liquid that will not only eliminate these types of scents, but also keep the air as clean as possible.
 Place vinegar in a cup or bowl, allowing it to sit for a few hours in the contaminated area.
 The acetic acid will disinfect the air and get rid of the bacteria while taking away any foul smells that try to stick around.
-You can also clean everything with vinegar.
+Here’s how to clean with vinegar.